Curtin researchers can publish their data through Curtin University Library as open data, which has many benefits for researchers.

 How to publish open data

-Curtin researchers can publish open data by filling out the form located here.
+Curtin researchers can publish open data by filling out the dataset publishing submission form.
 You will be required to give the following information:

 - A research project overview including who collected or created the research data, and how it was obtained and used.